Azure/terraform-azurerm-caf-enterprise-scale/_README_header.md

 This module has been tested using Terraform `1.3.1` and AzureRM Provider `3.19.0` as a baseline, and various versions to up the latest at time of release.
 In some cases, individual versions of the AzureRM provider may cause errors.
-If this happens, we advise upgrading to the latest version and checking our [troubleshooting][wiki_troubleshooting] guide before [raising an issue](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/issues).
+If this happens, we advise upgrading to the latest version and checking our [troubleshooting](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/Troubleshooting) guide before [raising an issue](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/issues).

 > **NOTE:** The module now requires a minimum Terraform version of `1.3.1` to support the GA release of [`optional()` Object Type Attributes](https://developer.hashicorp.com/terraform/language/expressions/type-constraints#optional-object-type-attributes) and the required fix for [issue #31844](https://github.com/hashicorp/terraform/issues/31844).